bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 Add a User
 ==========

-You need to add a new MySQL user for Bugzilla to use.
+You need to add a new MariaDB user for Bugzilla to use.
 Run the :file:`mysql` command-line client and enter:

 ::